Nevada Northern Railway Museum: Heritage Railroad

-The museum & Ely City own the entire original Nevada Northern Railway route, however only a small segment from Ruth to Ely is currently in use by the railroad for the tourist trains; plans to reopen the line to McGill were announced on October 14, 2021 by way of a $10 million federal grant.
+The museum & Ely City own the entire original Nevada Northern Railway route, however only a small segment from Ruth to Ely is currently in use by the railroad for the tourist trains; plans to reopen the line to McGill were announced on October 14, 2021, by way of a $10 million federal grant.
 Another isolated segment connecting to the Union Pacific mainline at Shafter, Nevada is used for car storage.

 In popular culture

 The depot building was used for scenes in the 2001 film, Rat Race.
 The museum appeared in a 2010 episode of Modern Marvels, titled "Super Steam."
 The museum also appeared in six episodes of American Restoration, and was referenced in a 2017 episode of The Big Bang Theory.
 The Railroad's locomotive #40 was featured prominently in the 2017 J-pop music video "Black Train" by artists Tsuyoshi Nagabuchi, with the artist riding the front of the locomotive while singing.

+In 1987, Number 40 appeared in the Made-For-Television movie: Once Upon A Texas Train starring country singer Willie Nelson which was broadcast on the CBS TV network in early January of 1988, Albeit in the opening & closing credits.
+Over the Years, some of the equipment at the museum was shown in several episodes of the History Channel's Reality Show: American Restoration.

 In 2019, the railroad's shop cat "Dirt" went viral after photos of him were posted online by professional photographer Steve Crise.
 Born in 2008, the cat has been named the railroad's mascot.
-Dirt passed away on January 10, 2023.
+Dirt died on January 10, 2023.
 The museum announced the cat's death publicly the following day along with plans to place two bronze statues of Dirt on site, with one near the cat's grave site, and one in the machine shop where the cat lived.